 In many cases, married filers can double the exemption amount when filing together when they both own the property.
 Check with a local bankruptcy lawyer for specifics.

 North Carolina bankruptcy filers can protect home equity using the North Carolina homestead exemption, equity in a car using the North Carolina motor vehicle exemption, and more.

 The homestead exemption protects up to $35,000 in equity of any real or personal property used as a residence.
-This exemption rises to $60,000 if the debtor is age 65 or older, the property is held as tenants by the entirety or joint tenants with right of survivorship, and the debtor's spouse has died.
+Both spouses must be on the title to double this exemption.
+This exemption increases to $60,000 if the debtor is age 65 or older, the property is held as tenants by the entirety or joint tenants with the right of survivorship, and the debtor's spouse has died.
 (N.C.
-Gen. Stat. § 1C-1601(a)(1)).
+Gen. Stat. § 1C-1601(a)(1).)

-Property owned as tenants by the entirety is exempt without any equity limit with respect to the debts of one spouse.
+Property owned as tenants by the entirety is exempt without any equity limit concerning the debts of one spouse; however, applying this exemption can be tricky.
+Consider consulting with a bankruptcy lawyer.
 (In re Chandler, 148 B.R.
 13 (E.D.
 N.C.
-1992)).
+1992).)